PennCIS233/algorand-voting-dapp/README.md

 - the different options to vote for,
 - the number of options there are to vote for

-Although there are many ways to store the vote options, for the purposes of this project, we want you to storethem as a string of options separated by commas e.g., "A,B,C,D".
+Although there are many ways to store the vote options, for the purposes of this project, we want you to store them as a string of options separated by commas e.g., "A,B,C,D".
 Note that index-wise, A=0, B=1, C=2, D=3

 Step 2: For all vote options, set initial vote tallies corresponding to all vote options to 0 where the keys are the vote options.